 2022 Black Hole Mass Spectrum

 2021 Bill Paxton, Tinsley Prize

 research statement, and

 I am the primary content creator for the AAS YouTube channel.
-A little bit about this service to the community is described in this April 2019 AAS Nova article, March 2020 AAS Teaching Online release, March 2020 AAS Press release, and this August 2021 AAS Journals News article Here are some of the most active YouTube playlists:
+A little bit about this service to the community is described in a April 2019 AAS Nova article, March 2020 AAS Teaching Online release, March 2020 AAS Press release, and this August 2021 AAS Journals News article.
+Here are some of the most active YouTube playlists:

 and Ebooks too:

-Your AAS Journal Editorial Staff in February 2021:
+Your AAS Journal Editorial Team in February 2021: